 - Be sure to correct any mistake you make immediately, and make it clear what you’ve done to fix it.

-- If it’s a MAJOR mistake (e.g., exposing private information or reporting confidential information), please let someone know immediately so the school can take the proper steps to help minimize the impact it may have.
+- If it’s a MAJOR mistake (e.g., exposing private information or reporting confidential information), please let the appropriate person know immediately so they can take the proper steps to help minimize the impact it may have.

 This post is also available in: French